Spatial assessment of urban forest ecosystem services to explore opportunities for nature-based solutions: A study from Kumasi, Ghana

 In this context, nature-based solutions (NbS) are becoming increasingly important in urban planning.
 NbS are measures to protect, sustainably manage, and restore ecosystems that can address societal challenges.
 They simultaneously benefit human well-being and biodiversity.
 The urban forest is a very important ecosystem as it provides numerous benefits to the population.
 It promotes a good urban climate, reduces air pollution, regulates the water cycle, and mitigates the effects of climate change.
 In addition, urban forests promote social cohesion as they can serve as gathering places and contribute to the well-being and stress reduction of the urban residents.

 However, growing populations and rapid urbanization exceed the planning and implementation capacity of many municipal authorities in West Africa and other parts of the world.
 The urban forest and its ecosystem services are under severe threat in Ghana, for example, due to the continuous conversion of urban green spaces to other land uses.
 This can also be observed in Kumasi.
-The metropolitan region in south-central Ghana, which serves as the case study for this project, is the largest agglomeration in the country with more than three million inhabitants and, like many cities in West Africa, is characterized by rapid growth and high population density.
+The metropolitan region in south-central Ghana, which serves as the case study for this project, is one of the largest agglomerations in the country with more than three million inhabitants and, like many cities in West Africa, is characterized by rapid growth and high population density.
 The city was built on the garden city model and was considered the “Garden City of West Africa” as recently as the 1960s.
 However, especially since 2009, much of the green space in the city has been lost, and the remaining fragments of urban forest have come under pressure from increasing urbanization.

 To ensure sustainable development, urban forest management strategies that take into account biodiversity as well as human, social, and cultural factors must be implemented.
 However, this is only possible if the various services provided by the urban forest are recognized and properly valued and appreciated.